This is a sub-page of the Extensions article.

 Leonard Rose recognised his luck in this department.
 In spite of being quite short (173 cm/5’8″) he considered himself “blessed” with “hands that lent themselves to the cello” and he wrote: “I have a tremendous lack of webbing in my hands.
 I am capable of doing many extensions on the instrument so that I can cover a vast area quite quickly”.
 This ability can be seen clearly in his fingering suggestions in the numerous editions on which he collaborated.
 The following excerpt from the third movement of Brahms Symphony Nº 1 is copied exactly from his edition of “Orchestral Excerpts” (International Music Company Volume 1).
 This passage is quite fast: approximately crotchet (quarter note) = 100.

 Here we can see that Rose uses very comfortably the minor third extension back to the first finger from the second finger.
 There are actually a total of 14 of these “double extensions” in his fingering of this short passage, as well as 10 simple extensions.
 With this ability to stretch, his hand can just stay in “Fourth Position” throughout the passage.
-For a small-handed cellist however, the systematic use of these types of fingerings may be dangerous both musically (risk of bad intonation) and physically (risk of hand strain injuries).
-Rose was a magnificent cellist and musician, but his fingerings are not appropriate for everybody (literally).
+For a small-handed cellist, however, the systematic use of these types of fingerings may be dangerous both musically (risk of bad intonation) and physically (risk of hand strain injuries).
+Rose was a magnificent cellist, musician, and person, but his fingerings are not appropriate for everybody (literally).
 For a small-handed cellist, it is probably safer to use fingerings with more shifting and less stretching, as in the following fingering suggestion for the same passage: